-Year 6 are taught by Mrs Garrity and are supported by Mrs Mallinson, Mrs Bewley and Mrs Donkin.
+Year 6 are taught by Miss Anthony and are supported by Mrs Mallinson, Mrs Bewley and Mrs Donkin.

 If you want to know what we are doing, please read our curriculum overview for the current term.

 The last day of life at St Cuthbert’s for our Year 6 pupils.
 A very different send-off at the end of a very different term!
 Good wishes for your future, we’ll miss you, ‘Be yourself, but be it very well’!

 We were sorry that, due to current restrictions, families were not able to join us for our Leavers’ Mass.
 It can however be viewed on the Parish facebook page.

 Look at how busy we’ve been at home …

 Some of our children have entered ‘Ridiculous Writers’ a competition to showcase the ability of creative young writers.
 Winning entries will be published in an anthology.
 Well done to all who took part.

 July – The House with Chicken Legs by Sophie Anderson